KumaiIndustries/KSwitch/README.md

 <p align="center">
   KSwitch is a Nintendo Switch emulator, based on the Ryujinx and now defunct Yuzu emulators.
   This emulator aims at providing excellent accuracy and performance, a user-friendly interface and consistent builds.
-  Ryujinx is available on Github under the <a href="https://github.com/KumaiIndsutries/KSwitch/blob/main/LICENSE" target="_blank">MIT license</a>.
+  KSwitch is available on Github under the <a href="https://github.com/KumaiIndsutries/KSwitch/blob/main/LICENSE" target="_blank">MIT license</a>.
   <br />
 </p>